ambisonictoolkit/PointView/README.md

 Change log
 ==========

+0.3.0
+- add export view to an image, optionally with or without controls shown.

 0.2.0
 - add ability to specify stroke width and color for each connection.
 - depth-first drawing of connections and axes to enchance 3D effect.